hdparmar/Tradifusion/README.md

-# Tradi-fusion
+# Tradifusion
-Tradi-fusion Refined: Evaluating and tuning the Diffusion Model for Irish Traditional Music.
+Tradifusion Refined: Evaluating and tuning the Diffusion Model for Irish Traditional Music.

 # Focus of the project
 The project will investigate the following research questions: